CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 ### Threaded case scenario integration
     The program utilizes a threaded case scenario, *Cynuria: Navigating Stakeholder and Decision-Making Challenges*, to provide a realistic, evolving scenario for applied learning across the modules.
 The threaded case scenario is integrated into the curriculum to align with learning objectives and reinforce key principles.

+    The full threaded scenario, along with all supporting materials, is available in the Threaded Scenario section of the Learning Portal.

 ### Grading policy

 **Pass/Fail Assessment Structure**